sekruse/adventofcode2025/README.md

   * Round 1 is straight forward.
 Round 2 has some tricky edge cases that are not featured in the example data.
 In particular, the actual output data has codes with full revolutions.
 * Day 9:
   * I thought I was being smart about how I check only the perimeter and use the concept of orientation along with linear algebra to detect when we step out of bounds.
 But the algorithm was still taking a few minutes.
 I suspect we could prune pairs of red tiles based on where previous candidate checks went out of bounds.
+* Day 10:
+  * Round 2 is still not as fast as I would like it to be.
+It does an exhaustive search of possible button presses now.
+I'm wondering if a greedy solution would also produce the right solution.
+Then, instead of attempting to shrink the search space as quickly as possible, we could prioritize pressing the button with the most wires (which make a single button press most effective).
 * Day 12:
   * Every solution for round 1 can be trivially tranformed into another solution by mirroring it vertically and/or horizontally.
 So we could start building a solution into one direction.
   * Shapes can have various symmetries: horizontally, diagonally (2x), vertically, rotational (90 and 180 degrees).
 Detecting those prunes the search space considerably.